 Nature has an amazing way of adapting to what it needs.
 Over time, plants have found a way to attract bees to them by producing more of an open, flat tubular flower with lots of pollen and nectar.
-These flowers also produce a ‘bee attracting’ scent and use bright colours to signal to the bees they have the goods!
+These flowers also produce a ‘bee attracting’ scent and use bright colours to signal to them they have the goods!

 It is said that flowers which get regular visits by bees will produce more uniformed and larger produce, which is more obvious in fruit that is grown on trees.

-There are lots of different ways you can offer bees, and other beneficial insects, a long-term lease in your family veggie patch, by creating a habitat for them to reside.
+There are lots of different ways you can offer them, and other beneficial insects, a long-term lease in your family veggie patch, by creating a habitat for them to reside.
 Why not make one today!

 http://www.bees.techno-science.ca/english/bees/what-is-a-bee/default.php [Accessed 20th April 2017]